czg1225/SlimSAM/README.md

 ```

+You can adjust the training settings to meet your specific requirements.
+While our method demonstrates impressive performance with just 10,000 training data, incorporating additional training data will further enhance the model's effectiveness

 ## BibTex of our SlimSAM
 If you use SlimSAM in your research, please use the following BibTeX entry.
 Thank you!